PostgREST/postgrest/schema_structure.rst

 .. code-block:: postgres

   CREATE ROLE api_views_owner NOINHERIT;
   ALTER VIEW sample_view OWNER TO api_views_owner;

 Rules
 -----

-Insertion on VIEWs with complex `RULEs <https://www.postgresql.org/docs/11/sql-createrule.html>`_ might not work out of the box with PostgREST.
+Insertion on views with complex `rules <https://www.postgresql.org/docs/11/sql-createrule.html>`_ might not work out of the box with PostgREST.
-It's recommended that you `use triggers instead of RULEs <https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_rules>`_.
+It's recommended that you `use triggers instead of rules <https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_rules>`_.
-If you want to keep using RULEs, a workaround is to wrap the VIEW insertion in a stored procedure and call it through the :ref:`s_procs` interface.
+If you want to keep using rules, a workaround is to wrap the view insertion in a stored procedure and call it through the :ref:`s_procs` interface.
 For more details, see this `github issue <https://github.com/PostgREST/postgrest/issues/1283>`_.